 Words on a Wire! … Poets on a Stage! … a multi-media poetry performance featuring our national, provincial and Northumberland poet laureates, along with other award-winning and local poets coming together to embrace the lyric, massage the metaphor, and suffuse the surreal with jaw-dropping virtuosity.
 Whether you’re a lover of language or a fan of the broken line, come find out for yourself how words are worth a thousand pics.

-Louise Halfe Sky Dancer, Canada’s Parliamentary Poet Laureate, will share some of her brilliant and moving poems, along with Randell Adjei, Ontario Poet Laureate, Jessica Outram, Cobourg’s Poet Laureate, and Kingston poet, Armand Garnet Ruffo.
+Louise Halfe Sky Dancer, Canada’s Parliamentary Poet Laureate, will share some of her brilliant and moving poems, along with Randell Adjei, Ontario Poet Laureate, Jessica Outram, Cobourg’s Poet Laureate, Kingston poet, Armand Garnet Ruffo, and Cobourg poet Stuart Ross.
 Joining them will be a host of wonderful local and visiting poets, and Marie-Lynn Hammond will sing a song written especially for the occasion.

 Poets will be available after the performance to sign their books.